chriskilding/jackson-dataformat-ron/README.md

 ### RONParser

-To read RON constructs, call the RON-specific reader methods on the RONParser:
+To read RON constructs, call the RON-specific `nextXXX` reader methods on the RONParser:

 - `nextIdentifier()` (struct names, struct keys, enum names)
 - `nextRONToken()` (any token)

-Note: `nextToken()` is provided for compatibility with Jackson's `JsonParser` supertype, but it is fragile.
+Note: `nextToken()` is provided for compatibility, but it is fragile.
 It only works if the input is constrained to the JSON subset of RON.
 You should generally use `nextRONToken()` instead.

 ```java
 public class ParserExample {